BloatingRoadmap

 Monash's vegan low-FODMAP guidance and protein-powder guidance are useful here because they keep the focus on food form, serving size, and labels rather than assuming every plant protein behaves the same 7 8.

 If you need a deeper protein route, use the low-FODMAP vegetarian protein guide.
 If packaged products keep backfiring, check hidden FODMAPs in products before buying another powder or bar.
+If the main question is whether the scoop itself is the trigger, use protein powder and IBS for the dedicated product-sorting version of that problem.

 Minerals Without Turning This Into a Listicle